LePetitBloc/wallets/README.md

 ### Javascript
 ```
-npm install --save masternodes
+npm install --save wallets
 ```

 Either on **node** or the **browser** (with `webpack`) it get as simple as this:

 **ES5**
 ```
-const masternodes = require('masternodes');
+const wallets = require('wallets');
 ```

 **ES6**
 ```
-import masternodes from 'masternodes';
+import wallets from 'wallets';
 ```

 > Since webpack >= v2.0.0, importing of JSON files will work by default.

 ## Contribute

-Feel free to:
+Feel free to...
-* add more coins to the list
+* add more wallets to the list
 * submitting an adapter for other languages (Python, Ruby, etc...)
 * add **DockerHub** link to a ready to run image
 * ...

-by submitting a Pull Request.
+...by submitting a Pull Request.

 ## Licence
 MIT